Welcome to today's edition of the Rush 24-7 podcast.

 I mean, I can't dispute what you're saying in that regard.

-And then and the whole thing is we just gotta we just gotta turn out and get these uh bums out of there because we we've got to get back to to the principles of what this country was founded on.
+And the whole thing is we just got to turn out and get these bums out of there because we've got to get back to the principles of what this country was founded on.

 I really believe that.

-But you know, the the the the problem, I think what you're basically saying is that the policies of this regime, the government incentives are for people to not work.
+But the problem, what you're basically saying is that the policies of this regime, the government incentives are for people to not work.

 There's a payoff for not working.